phun-ky/speccer/README.md

 ![Image of speccer](./public/speccer-pin-parent-align-light.png)

-**SPECCER** was originally created to simplify documenting components in a design system, but it can be used to highlight any HTML element on a webpage.
+**SPECCER** was originally created to simplify documenting components in a design system, but it can be used to annotate or highlight any HTML element on a webpage.
 If you need to draw attention to elements, **SPECCER** is your tool!

 ## Table of Contents<!-- omit from toc -->